What is meconium aspiration?

-Your baby may also have symptoms like:
+Your baby may also have symptoms such as:

-Grunting sounds with breathing
+- Grunting sounds with breathing

-Bluish skin color (cyanosis)
+- Bluish skin color

-An enlarged or bloated chest because of trapped air
+- An enlarged or bloated chest because of trapped air

-The symptoms of meconium aspiration may resemble other conditions or medical problems.
-Always see your baby's health care provider for a diagnosis.
+The symptoms of meconium aspiration may look like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is meconium aspiration diagnosed?